Southern leopard frog: Ecology and behavior

 This frog lives in many types of shallow freshwater habitat and sometimes in slightly brackish water.
 They usually look for wetter environments that have herbaceous plant cover and low canopy.
 It is usually found close to water, but it can stay on dry land for long periods of time.
 During warmer months, it moves away from the water for most of the time, It is mostly nocturnal, but it can be active during the day and the night, especially during rainfall.
 It breeds in the winter and spring, and sometimes in the fall.
 While there is a relationship between month and breeding activity, mean daily precipitation is the main factor that determines breeding activity.
-Breeding can occur throughout the year in southern states but typically occurs in early spring with both sexes having their lowest fat storage during late-winter-spring, indicative of the commencement of breeding.
+They have been observed depositing eggs communally in cold weather but independently in warm weather.
+Breeding can occur throughout the year in southern states but typically occurs in early spring Mating takes place from February to December with a peak from April to August. with both sexes having their lowest fat storage during late-winter-spring, indicative of the commencement of breeding.

 The southern populations breed the longest.